 Typhoid fever facts

-- Typhoid fever is contracted by the ingestion of contaminated food or water.
+- People contract typhoid fever by ingesting contaminated food or water.

 - Diagnosis of typhoid fever is made when the Salmonella bacteria is detected with a stool culture.